Trump blocks Broadcom's bid to buy Qualcomm

 "This deal was a bad idea from the start," said analyst Patrick Moorhead of Moor Insights and Strategy.

-Broadcom shares closing the trading day up 3.5 percent to $262.84 and gaining slightly more in after-market trades.
+Broadcom shares closed the trading day up 3.5 percent to $262.84 and gained slightly more in after-market trades.

 - Battling boards -